-Students in Years 7-11 are very welcome to store their own supply of painkillers, hayfever medicines etc in the First Aid room.
+Students in Years 7-11 are very welcome to store their own supply of painkillers, hayfever medicines etc in student services.
 They should bring these in after completing the ParentPay medicines consent form.

 Sixth Form students are aged over 16 and therefore may carry their own over-the-counter medications without parental consent forms, unless there is an indication for this (for example, safeguarded students or those who may not be deemed competent to manage their own medicines).
-If the student is carrying painkillers then they should only carry 2 tablets.
-This is very important to safeguard the students from any potential incorrect dosing.

 In all cases, students should not share their medications with another person, even if the medications are over-the-counter drugs and their diagnosis or symptoms are the same.
+This may lead to adverse reaction, incorrect dosing, and serious harm for the recipient, and to disciplinary action for the medication owner.